-The Judiciary's goal is to address wrongful conduct as soon as possible and to provide multiple, flexible options for doing so.
-An Employee is always free to address a conduct issue directly with the person who allegedly committed wrongful conduct or to contact a colleague, supervisor, Unit Executive, Judge, Chief Judge, or other individual to discuss or address the situation.
+The goal of the Judiciary and FPDO is to address wrongful conduct as soon as possible and to provide multiple, flexible options for doing so.
+An Employee is always free to address a conduct issue directly with the person who allegedly committed wrongful conduct or to contact a colleague, supervisor, FPD, or other individual to discuss or address the situation.
 This Plan provides the following additional options, and Employees may choose the option(s) that best fit their needs and comfort level.

 - A. Plan Options.
-This Plan provides three options to address wrongful conduct, as explained in detail below:

-- 1. Informal Advice

-- 2. Assisted Resolution

-- 3. Formal Complaint

-- B. General Rights.
-All options for resolution are intended to respect the privacy of all involved to the greatest extent possible, and to protect the fairness and thoroughness of the process by which allegations of wrongful conduct are initiated, investigated, and ultimately resolved.
+This Plan provides three options to address wrongful conduct, as explained in detail below: - 1.
+Informal Advice - 2.
+Assisted Resolution - 3.
+Formal Complaint - B. General Rights.
+All options for resolution are intended to respect the privacy of all involved to the greatest extent possible, and to protect the fairness and thoroughness of the process by which allegations of wrongful conduct are initiated, investigated, and ultimately resolved. - 1.
+Confidentiality.

-1. Confidentiality.
 All individuals involved in the processes under this Plan must protect the confidentiality of the allegations of wrongful conduct.

 Information will be shared only to the extent necessary and only with those whose involvement is necessary to address the situation.
-An assurance of confidentiality must yield when there is reliable information of wrongful conduct that threatens the safety or security of any person or that is serious or egregious such that it threatens the integrity of the Judiciary.
+An assurance of confidentiality must yield when there is reliable information of wrongful conduct that threatens the safety or security of any person or that is serious or egregious such that it threatens the integrity of the Judiciary and of the FPDO and its obligations to clients.

-Confidentiality obligations in the Code of Conduct for Judicial Employees concerning use or disclosure of confidential information received in the course of official duties do not prevent nor should they discourage Employees from reporting or disclosing wrongful conduct, including sexual, racial, or other forms of discriminatory harassment by a Judge, supervisor, or other person.
+Confidentiality obligations in the Code of Conduct for Federal Public Defender Employees concerning use or disclosure of confidential information received in the course of official duties, including attorney-client and work-product privileged information, do not prevent nor should they discourage Employees from reporting or disclosing wrongful conduct, including sexual, racial, or other forms of discriminatory harassment by the FPD, a Judge, a supervisor, or other person.

-Supervisors, Unit Executives, and Judges must take appropriate action when they learn of reliable information of wrongful conduct, such as sexual, racial, or other discriminatory harassment, which may include informing the appropriate Chief Judge.
+Supervisors, FPDs, and Circuit Executives must take appropriate action when they learn of reliable information of wrongful conduct, such as sexual, racial, or other discriminatory harassment, which may include informing the appropriate Chief Circuit Judge.